michellemounde/dev/README.md

 - Optimize colours on both dark and light theme for accesibility

 ## Feedback
 Feel free to send me feedback by filing an issue.
 Feature requests are always welcome.
-If you wish to contribute or if there's anything you would like to chat about, send me an email @[michellemounde@gmail.com](mailto:michellemounde@gmail.com)!
+If you wish to contribute or if there's anything you would like to chat about, send me a chat here or on LinkedIn!

 ## How to Contribute
 The contributing guidelines can be found at [How to Contribute](docs/CONTRIBUTING.md).